-A&N Home My RV-7 Page Student Pilot Page
+A&N Home Student Pilot Page

 Chino, French Valley, Hemet, and Riverside in your aircraft.

+it back to Corona, CA(AJO) in three days(23.3hrs logged).
 Why not ride along and receive flight instruction

-for free, it is especially handy if you have never flown long cross
+for free, it is especially handy if you have never flown long cross countries.
+My rate is

 $125-175 per day depending on aircraft, plus expenses.
-Need that plane
+Need that plane picked up

-at the last minute, no problem just contact me by cell at 951-442-6430.
+at the last minute, no problem just email me.

-Instructor, and you will get a prompt accurate response.
+Have a Question?
+Ask the Flight Instructor, and you will get a prompt accurate response.

-the Flight Review form and fill out the top portion of it:
+If you are taking a Flight Review with me, please print the Flight Review form and fill out the top portion of it:

 Flight Review form